When's the last time you played a hard hitter 💥? Did it feel like the ball was coming back to you at light speed ⚡️?

 💥 the depth of your shot

 Those are a lot of things to consider, I know 🤯.
 But here's the good news: it does get easier fast.
 Actually, you know what?
 It gets totally automatic after a while ⚙️!

-Of course, first you need to get how it works, but then with a bit of practice you can expect to set the auto-pilot 🏎 when it comes to court positioning pretty soon.
+Of course, first you need to get how it works.
+But then, with a bit of practice, you can expect to set the auto-pilot 🏎 and never have to think of your court positioning again!